What We Look For

 - What is the quality of your activities?
 Do you appear to have a genuine commitment or leadership role?

 - If you have not had much time in high school for extracurricular pursuits due to familial, work, or other obligations, what do you hope to explore at Harvard with your additional free time?

 - What choices have you made for yourself?
 Why?

 - How open are you to new ideas and people?

-- What about your maturity, character, leadership, self-confidence, warmth of personality, sense of humor, energy, concern for others, and grace under pressure?
+- What about your maturity, character, leadership, self-confidence, sense of humor, energy, concern for others, and grace under pressure?

 - Will you be able to stand up to the pressures and freedoms of College life?

 - Will you contribute something to Harvard and to your classmates?
 Will you benefit from your Harvard experience?

 - Would other students want to room with you, share a meal, be in a seminar together, be teammates, or collaborate in a closely-knit extracurricular group?